UAIQM

 • uaiqm_gfn2xtbstar@dft, version 20240619 might be better for F, S, Cl-containing elements than other models based on the GFN2-xTB baseline, although it is trained on the DFT-level data.

-• models based on the ODM2* baseline are not auto-selection on the cloud because they have no analytical gradients which leads to many problems with optimizations and frequency calculations.
+• models based on the ODM2* baseline are not auto-selected on the cloud because they have no analytical gradients which leads to many problems with optimizations and frequency calculations.
 They can be selected manually, e.g., for single-point calculations.

 (Auto-)selection of UAIQM models